PYP at ISWA

 - solving problems in a variety of ways.

-Inquiry-based learning occurs when students learn through experience.
-Our PYP Teachers assist children to develop that initial inquiry to build great understanding, knowledge, and action.
-Inquiries become investigations into important ideas, which require a rigorous involvement by the students.
+Inquiry-based learning occurs when students learn through authentic opportunities.
+Our PYP Teachers assist children through the inquiry process by providing resources and learning experiences to build deep understanding, knowledge, and action.

-In the PYP at ISWA, learning is planned around six transdisciplinary themes, which have global significance for all students in all cultures and offer students the opportunity to explore the commonalities of human experience.
+In the PYP at ISWA, learning is planned around six transdisciplinary themes, which have global significance for all students in all cultures and provide students the opportunity to explore the commonalities of the human experience.

 These themes are: